markaggar/HA_Simple_Lock_Manager/README.md

-# Home Assistant Simple Lock Manager
+# Home Assistant Simple Lock and Door Manager
-This is a simple Zwave Lock Manager for Home Assistant.
+This is a simple Zwave Lock and Door Manager for Home Assistant.

 When I first migrated from Smartthings to Home Assistant, one of the very first things I needed to do was to figure out how to manage the lock codes on my Zwave (Kwikset) locks and have them auto lock.